-In order to make the best use the of Git utilities to work with commits history we must follow some rules.
-If you’re not used to them, it may looks too overwhelming at the beginning, but after a fer commits you’ll start to see the light and benefit from them.
-Also a good place to start enforcing these is in the code review process, including the format and content of commit messages as part of the review process.
+In order to make the best use of the of Git utilities to work with commits history, we must follow some rules.
+If you’re not used to them, it may look too overwhelming at the beginning, but after a fer commits you’ll start to see the light and benefit from them.
+Also, a good place to start enforcing is at the code review process, including the format and content of commit messages as part of the review process.

 What to include in the commit message?

 Every commit message should answer three simple questions:

 Why this change is needed?